dwwoelfel/firebase-deploy-directory/Readme.md

 Use firebase-deploy-directory as a replacement for `firebase deploy` if you use Firebase hosting and want to deploy different parts of your site from different repos or directories.

-For example, if your main website hosted at `https://example.com` and a separate repo for your blog hosted at `https://example.com/blog`.
+For example, if your main website is hosted at `https://example.com` and you have a separate repo for your blog hosted at `https://example.com/blog`.

 In the repo for your main website, where you keep your `firebase.json`, you would run